CharlesCouturee/COMP559---FINAL-PROJECT---MCGILL/README.md

  Follow these steps to run the program:

 OPTION 1:
-          -Click on the icon "code" in green and then click "Open with Visual Code". \n -You should then be able to run the program with the debugger (if there are builds error just ignore them and continue running the program).
+          -Click on the icon "code" in green and then click "Open with Visual Code".

+          -You should then be able to run the program with the debugger (if there are builds error just ignore them and continue running the program).

 OPTION 2: